Snackonevil/readme-generator/README.md

 ## Usage

 Use the command line to create file
+`npm run start`

 ## Contribute